-This year, 2020, marks the 50th anniversary of Earth Day, a time to turn our attention toward the environment and raise awareness about threats to its well-being, from air pollution to climate change.
+Each year, Earth Day is a time to turn our attention toward the environment and raise awareness about threats to its well-being, from air pollution to climate change.
 But why does Earth Day fall on April 22?
 Is there any significance to the date?

 McConnell actually preferred the Spring Equinox for Earth Day, since marking the changing of the seasons and a balanced amount of daylight and darkness represented Earth’s unique traits.
 Because April 22 allowed college students to be more active in the events, however, that was the date that stuck.

 The modern Earth Day, with its themed objectives and upbeat spirit, is a marked departure from the first Earth Day in 1970, which had demonstrations that bordered on protests.
 (One enthusiastic group smashed an old Chevrolet to condemn air pollution.)
-The 2020 edition has a new theme—Climate Action—and will be celebrated virtually.
 While the world recognizes Earth Day, outside the U.S. it’s actually known by another name: International Mother Earth Day.

 A version of this story ran in 2020; it has been updated for 2023.